aiven/aiven-docs/docs/products/flink/howto/create-jar-application.md

 ## Create and deploy a JAR application

-1. Access the [Aiven Console](https://console.aiven.io/) and select the Aiven for Apache Flink service where to deploy a JAR application.
+1. Access the [Aiven Console](https://console.aiven.io/) and select the Aiven for Apache Flink service to deploy a JAR application.
 1. From the left sidebar, click **Applications** and click **Create application**.